 Anatomy of the Larynx and Trachea in Clinical Presentations

-Ventilation with Laryngeal Masks
+Ventilation with laryngeal masks

 Tracheotomy and tracheostoma

-A permanent tracheostoma (plastic tracheostoma) is applied in the case of laryngectomy (laryngeal carcinoma).
+Permanent tracheostoma (plastic tracheostoma) is applied in the case of laryngectomy (laryngeal carcinoma).
 In this case, the opening is created under the thyroid gland in the jugular fossa.